redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### 1. Save prices on Arweave

 To verify if prices are being saved on Arweave, navigate to [https://viewblock.io/arweave/address/YOUR_ADDRESS.](https://viewblock.io/arweave/address/YOUR_ADDRESS)
-You should see some transactions with tag `app` and value `Redstone` ~20 minutes after the node running.
+You should see some transactions with the tag `app` and value `Redstone` ~20 minutes after the node running.

 ##### 2. Broadcast signed prices to the RedStone cache layer (RedStone API)